kyma-project/kyma/docs/03-tutorials/00-eventing/evnt-02-subs-with-multiple-filters.md

 1. Go to **Namespaces** and select the default Namespace.
 2. Go to **Workloads** > **Functions** and click **Create Function +**.
 3. Name the Function `lastorder` and click **Create**.
-4. In the inline editor for the Function, modify its source replacing it with this code:
+4. In the inline editor for the Function replace its source with the following code:
     ```js
     module.exports = {
       main: async function (event, context) {